Definition Guide Irish law and best practice

 What injuries does poor Abrasive Wheels cause?

-Unsafe abrasive wheel use causes fractures, head and spinal injuries, internal injuries, crush injuries and fatalities.
-A wheel bursting at high RPM can cause life-changing hand, eye and face injuries in a fraction of a second.
-Abrasive wheel injuries are among the leading causes of hand, eye and respiratory harm in Irish workplaces, and most serious incidents happen during routine tasks - not complex ones.
+Unsafe abrasive wheel use causes disc-burst lacerations, eye injuries, hand and arm injuries, hearing loss, respiratory disease, hand-arm vibration syndrome (HAVS) and burns.
+A bonded disc bursting at high RPM can throw fragments at over 350 km/h, causing life-changing hand, face and eye injuries in a fraction of a second.
+Most serious incidents happen during routine tasks - not complex ones.

 Risk assessment 08